Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 The xrt-mgmt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIe device.
 It consists of one *root* driver, one or more *group* drivers and one or more *xleaf* drivers.
-The group and xleaf drivers are instantiations of xrt_driver but are called group and xleaf to symbolize the logical operation performed by them.
+The group and xleaf drivers are instantiations of the xrt_driver but are called group and xleaf to symbolize the logical operation performed by them.

 The root driver manages the life cycle of multiple group drivers, which, in turn,